matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### API Gateway Pattern.

-The API Gateway Pattern is a crucial architectural component in microservice design, offering a unified entry point for multiple microservices, It acts as a gateway between the external clients (e.g. web apps, mobile apps) and the internal microservices, helping streamline communication, security, and routing.
+The API Gateway Pattern is a crucial architectural component in microservice design, offering a unified entry point for multiple microservices.
+It acts as a gateway between the external clients (e.g. web apps, mobile apps) and the internal microservices, helping streamline communication, security, and routing.
 This pattern is essential when managing the complexities of microservice-based applications.